Ensenada: Culture

 Ensenada's diversity as a city is in part attributed to Spanish, Russian, and American influences.
 Spanish missionaries and Russian settlers began the growth of the wine industry in the city.
 Reminiscent of this time period are Russian museums in the city.

 The city is known for its festivities and laid-back atmosphere, the city hosts many events including the Wine Harvest Festival (Fiestas de la Vendimia) and Ensenada Carnaval.
 The Wine Harvest Festival celebrates the wine harvest season and in the city and nearby Guadalupe Valley, a series of events takes place.

 Typical food in Ensenada consists of fish tacos, which originated in the city, shrimp tacos, and ceviche.
 These dishes are usually accompanied by avocado and salsa.
 Another dish characteristic of the port city is carpaccio.
 The city's Mediterranean climate allows for the cultivation of grapes and olives, which in turn make wine and olive oil, respectively.
 Development of such foods complement Spanish, Italian, French, and Mexican dishes in Ensenada.

 Sports

 Ensenada maintains no professional sports teams in association football, basketball, or baseball, but is known for its water sports.
 The city has sports fishing venues, and swells that are known for drawing professional surfers.

+A baseball team, the Marineros de Ensenada, play in the Liga Norte de México and have won five championships (2010, 2012, 2017, 2018, 2022).

 In addition to its watersports scene, the city is known for a place of biking, both cycling and motorsport varieties.
 The 80 km Rosarito-Ensenada bike race ends in the city.
 The Baja 500, which starts and ends in the city, and Baja 1000 – both races that take their names from their distance in miles – are motorsport races that begin in the city.

-It is also the birthplace of the tennis player Raúl Ramírez.
+It is also the birthplace of the tennis player Raúl Ramírez and pro cyclist Isaac del Toro of UAE Team Emirates.